Why every installer's year-1 production number is 8% high.

 TMY weather files.
 Built from 30-year historical climatology.
 The trend in cloud cover and aerosol optical depth means recent years are consistently dimmer than the typical year for some regions, and brighter for others.
 Recent California summers, for example, are 4–8% sunnier than the TMY would predict.

-"The estimate isn't fraud.
-It's a default that nobody updated, multiplied by an installer who doesn't have an incentive to update it."
+"The estimate is a default that nobody updated, multiplied by an installer with no incentive to update it."

 What we found.